bchpete/Incinerate-Protocol/README.md

 The transaction is taxed a 10% fee, which is split 2 ways.

   6% fee = redistributed to all existing holders including a burn wallet.

-  4% fee is split 50/50 half of which is sold by the contract into BCH, while the other half of the FIRE tokens are paired automatically with the previously mentioned BCH and added as a liquidity pair on MistSwap.”
+  4% fee is split 50/50 half of which is sold by the contract into BCH, while the other half of the FIRE tokens are paired automatically with the previously mentioned BCH and added as a liquidity pair on MistSwap.

 Max FIRE transfered every buy is 500,000,000 which is ~2,38% of starting supply.